 Businesses deemed non-essential by state and local authorities have been forced to close because of the COVID-19 pandemic.
-But once the pandemic is over, will those businesses be able to reopen?
+But once the pandemic is over, will those businesses be

 The City of Los Angeles, Los Angeles County, and San Francisco already have put in place temporary moratoriums on eviction of local retailers and other businesses that can’t pay their rent because of the impact on their revenue of the COVID-19 pandemic shutdowns.
 (The L.A.
 City Council is expected to formalize the emergency declaration by Mayor Eric Garcetti today).
 City Councilmember John Duran has confirmed to WEHOville that there will be a similar measure on the Council’s agenda on April 6.